Laurel's Heirloom Tomato Plants

 Our tomato plants are lovingly grown from seed, using careful 100% organic methods and shipped to you in their large 4" deep nursery pots.

 Do you live or work in Southern California?

-You can call to reserve plants and arrange to pick them up. ( By appointment only.)
+You can call to reserve plants and arrange to pick them up on Friday, Saturday or Sunday. ( By appointment only.)